Contents

 You will almost certainly want an alt-azimuth mount for a child as it’s much simpler – you just point and look.

 You can also get telescopes that come with computerized (or “GOTO”) mounts.
 These find objects in the night sky above you at the press of a button (usually from a hand controller or, more increasingly, a smartphone app).
-These are great but more expensive, more complicated, and also require a power source, which can make them less portable.

 Your budget will help narrow down your options, but the cheapest telescope worth buying for a child will cost at least $60-70.